qsliu2017/gitlab-runner/docs/configuration/runner_autoscale_aws/index.md

 security credentials in an editor as we'll use them later during the [Runner configuration](#the-runnersmachine-section).

-## Prepare the Runner Manager instance
+## Prepare the Runner Manager instance (Production Grade CI)

 The first step is to install GitLab Runner in an EC2 instance that will serve as the Runner Manager that spawns new machines.
-This doesn't have to be a powerful machine since it will not run any jobs itself, a `t2.micro` instance will do.
+This server role will be always up and running as it is a dispatcher.
+This doesn't have to be a powerful machine since it will not run any jobs itself, however, it is a possible single point failure and choke point if made too small.
+Generally, for production grade CI, this should not be a T2 class machine due to their bursty CPU, CPU credits and non EBS optimization on some sizes.

-This machine will be a dedicated host since we need it always up and running, thus it will be the only standard cost.
+### High Availability / Lower Cost of the Scaling Runner
+In order to avoid a single point of failure, this instance should be deployed at least as a single instance ASG so that it will be automatically re-established upon failure.
+If HOT/HOT High Availability is desired, the ASG should have two instances registered against the same runner tokens.

+By having an ASG you can also elect to use spot instances for the docker-machine instance - especially if you are running two or more instances.

+### Long Term Managability
+Over time changes will need to be made to your runners - runner tokens can be changed you will need to upgrade the runner version, you may need to change the runner config.toml.
+For all these reasons it is advised you use Infrastructure as Code to build any runner infrastructure.
+For AWS, CloudFormation and TerraForm are good choices.

 NOTE: **Note:**
 For the Runner Manager instance, choose a distribution that both Docker and GitLab